felixlopz/hubrise-test-task/content/apps/zelty/en/orders.md

 1. Click on **Statistiques** (Statistics).
 1. Select the **Tickets** tab (Ticket).

-If you have correctly connected Zelty to HubRise and mapped all EPOS ref codes on other apps but orders are not automatically received, and you would like to investigate why, see [Troubleshooting](/apps/zelty/troubleshooting).
-You can also check logs on every transaction in HubRise.
-For more information, see our HubRise user guide [Logs](/docs/data/#logs).
+If you have correctly connected Zelty to HubRise and mapped all ref codes on other apps but orders are not automatically received, and you would like to investigate why, see [Troubleshooting](/apps/zelty/troubleshooting).
+You can also check logs for every transaction in HubRise.
+For more information, see the [Logs section](/docs/data/#logs) of the HubRise user guide.

 ## Order Data